Skip to main content

 Types of Sleepers

-Some pillows are marketed for all sleep positions, but since each position has unique support needs, pillows are seldom truly effective in every position.
+Some pillows are marketed as effective for all sleep positions, but since each position has unique support needs, they are seldom truly effective in every position.

 • Side sleepers: People who sleep on their sides need “firm” pillows, which are taller and denser, to prevent their neck from drooping down.
 However, they shouldn’t be so thick and dense that they push the neck and head up.
 Side sleepers want to look for a pillow that keeps their spine horizontally aligned while they lie in bed.

 • Stomach sleepers: People who sleep on their stomachs want to look for thin, soft pillows with ample give, because craning the head upward can trigger neck pain.
 These pillows are often called “plush.”
-Down and down-alternative fillings are often great choices for stomach sleepers.
+Down and down-alternative fillings are usually excellent choices for stomach sleepers.

 Types of Pillow Fill